-In more important struggles, as those in which workers take a stand against the capitalist system itself, direct assassination of the workers' leaders is common, as in the cases of Frank Little and Ella May.
+In more important struggles, as those in which workers take a stand against the capitalist system itself, direct assassination of the workers' leaders is common, as in the cases of Frank Little, Ella May and Eastern Kentucky relief workers.
 Officers of the law (that is, of capitalist government) when not openly involved in the killing, shield the assassins.

 When it is inexpedient for bosses to resort to direct action against workers' leaders, they commonly pick them off by "process of law" in the courts.
 Sometimes this is done by sentencing them under special criminal syndicalism or sedition laws; sometimes by wrenching ordinary criminal law to mete out a sentence for an act of self-defense, as at Centralia or Gastonia.
 In an extreme and typically American case, a convenient murder is pinned by perjury and forged "evidence" on the workers' leaders who are hanged or electrocuted for something with which they had no connection.
-This is the "frameup."
+This is the "frame-up."